 As many people transition from shopping in brick-and-mortar stores to buying products online, the popularity of eCommerce keeps growing at a steady rate.
 There are currently between 12 and 24 million eCommerce websites on the internet and since it’s easier than ever to make your own website, that number will only keep growing.

 However, just because it’s easy to create your own online store, that doesn’t guarantee it will be successful.
-If you’re hoping to find success in such a competitive market, your website needs to have some essential elements that will help you stand out from the crowd and attract loyal customers.
+If you’re hoping to find success in such a competitive market, your website needs to have some essential elements such as hosting, eCommerce photoshoots for products.
+All these elements will help you stand out from the crowd and attract loyal customers.

 Before you even start building your website, you need to find a good web host.
 Hosting is a space on a server that is something similar to a personal computer which is linked to a high-speed internet connection.
 Without web hosting, you could never run any of the elements on your website.

 There are a lot of different options to choose from when you’re looking for a web hosting provider so it’s important you find good hosting that can meet all of your needs.
 And if your budget is tight, you should look for cheap website hosting that is reliable enough.